 How does technology enhance the performance of inbound marketing funnels?

-Technology enhances the performance of inbound marketing funnels by streamlining processes and improving lead nurturing through marketing automation tools and CRM software.
+Technology enhances inbound marketing funnel performance by streamlining processes and improving lead nurturing through marketing automation tools and CRM software.
+This results in more effective customer engagement and higher conversion rates.